 With these new habits, advertisers are faced with another problem. how to track users from one device to another throughout a single affiliate marketing campaign?
 Kwanko responds to this demand by implementing cross-device tracking that evaluates the weight of each medium along the purchase path.

 Advertisers now have reliable and specific data concerning their campaigns.
 They know at what time of day the conversions are the most numerous or what is the average basket of the Internet user.
 They also know the customer’s entire path, media by media.

 Result: campaigns can be optimized in terms of cost, message and targeting, which gives a much better ROI from one operation to another.
-Another advantage is that the conversion funnel is gaining visibility and the advertiser is able to pay the publishers more fairly based on its actual contribution in the purchase process.
+Another advantage is that the conversion funnel is gaining visibility.
+The advertiser is able to pay the publishers more fairly based on its actual contribution in the purchase process.

 ROI at the heart of affiliate marketing

 Affiliate marketing is a means of promotion that is not only effective and relevant but also oriented towards optimizing the ROI.
-And with good reason, the advantage of affiliate marketing resides in its founding principle “You dont pay money until you get money”, otherwise said, you only pay for results.
-The remuneration of the affiliate is only made after the conversion: your ROI is therefore guaranteed and protected by this principle.
+And with good reason, the advantage of affiliate marketing resides in its founding principle “You don’t pay money until you get money”.
+In other word, you only pay for results.
+The remuneration of the affiliate is only made after the conversion.
+Your ROI is therefore guaranteed and protected by this principle.